Esri/esri.github.io/README.md

 ## Development

-The website is generated using the open source static site generator [`acetate`](https://github.com/patrickarlt/acetate) and styled with the help of [`calcite-web`](https://esri.github.io/calcite-web/).
+This project is a simple web page driven with JavaScript, [Calcite](https://developers.arcgis.com/calcite-design-system/), and [Tailwind CSS](https://tailwindcss.com/).

 1. Fork and clone the project
-2. Install the [`package.json`](package.json) dependencies by running `npm install`
-3. Run `npm start`.
-This will generate built pages in memory, launch the site on http://localhost:8000 and watch the raw source for changes.
-4. To create a build that will be saved to disk, use `grunt build`
+2. Load `index.html` in a browser.
+3. Edit `index.js`

 ## Architecture

-Information for the case studies and featured projects can be found in [`projects.yml`](src/data/projects.yml)
+Information for the case studies and featured projects can be found in [`projects.yml`](data/projects.yml)

 ```yaml
 - title: R Analysis